opulencephp/docs/http-requests-responses.md

 * $_POST
   * Available through `$request->getPost()`
   * Only populated with `x-www-form-urlencoded` content type
+* Input data
+  * Available through `$request->getInput()`
+  * Checks the query and post variables for the data
+  * If the request body was JSON, it returns the JSON property with the input name
 * PUT data
   * Available through `request->getPut()`
   * Only populated with `x-www-form-urlencoded` content type